zerotohero-dev/z2h-stream/episodes/episode-037/composition.md

 )
 ```

-Let’s do a similar table that we did for the reducer example above:
+Let’s do a similar table that we did for the reducer example above.

 curr  |  acc| reduction                  |alias|
 ------|-----|----------------------------|-----|